 Finish High School

 The Community College of Philadelphia offers the opportunity for students to take GED classes and the examination right on the college campus.
-To be eligible for the examination, students must be at least 18 years of age, although exceptions are made for some 16 and 17-year-olds in some circumstances.
+Students must be at least 18 years of age to be eligible for the examination, although exceptions are made for some 16 and 17-year-olds in some circumstances.
 Students must also be a resident of Pennsylvania and may not be enrolled in high school currently or hold a high school diploma.

 Earn a Certificate

 For those anxious to enter the workforce, community colleges offer a wide range of certification programs that can often be completed in one year or less.
 These programs often coincide with the employment needs of the area, allowing students to complete their training and find a good job right out of community college.
-While this may be an optimal path for students who have a pretty good idea of the kind of work they want to do after college, a certificate can be the best option.
-However, few general classes are included in certificate programs, so students that want to explore their options may want to pursue a two-year degree to explore various fields of study.
+While this may be an optimal path for students with a pretty good idea of the work they want after college, a certificate can be the best option.
+However, few general classes are included in certificate programs, so students who want to explore their options may want to pursue a two-year degree to explore various fields of study.

 Arapahoe Community College in Colorado offers various certificate options, including retail management, web design, computer information systems, and automotive service management.
 Certificate programs may require anywhere from six to 30 credit hours to complete.
 Coursework is geared specifically toward the industry.
 Some programs may require additional licensing examinations or requirements like a background check or first aid training.

 Earn a Degree

 Of course, the most obvious reason to attend community college is to earn a two-year associate degree in your chosen study area.
-However, many aspiring college students do not realize just how many areas of study community colleges offer today.
+However, many aspiring college students do not realize how many areas of study community colleges offer today.
 From a broad liberal arts degree to a specialized degree program in one of the popular STEM subjects, you can find a wide assortment of options through your local community college today.

 Some community colleges are even beginning to offer baccalaureate degree options on the community college campus.
 According to the NY Times, Florida currently has 14 community colleges that are authorized to offer four-year degree programs.
 In addition, community colleges in another 16 states have offered four-year degrees, with some schools converting completely to four-year institutions.
-While this option may be a good, low-cost choice for adult students uncomfortable with the traditional college campus, degree programs may be more limited and geared more toward a specific career field than typical four-year institution offerings.
+While this option may be a good, low-cost choice for adult students uncomfortable with the traditional college campus, degree programs may be more limited and geared toward a specific career field than typical four-year institution offerings.

 Prepare for University Education

 Wicked Local explains that a community college can be a good starting point for students wanting to complete a four-year degree.
 For example, Middlesex Community College in Massachusetts offers the MassTransfer program, which incorporates transfer agreements with a number of four-year schools in the area.
 Students can begin their education at Middlesex, knowing that the credits earned there will be accepted at the four-year schools on the transfer agreement list.

 Go to School Online

 Online options are particularly convenient for busy adults trying to balance family, jobs, and education.
-Some schools offer fully online degree programs, allowing you to complete your education without ever leaving home.
-Keep in mind certification and licensing examinations may need to be taken at an assigned location, in order to enter the workforce in your chosen field.
+Some schools offer fully online degree programs, allowing you to complete your education without leaving home.
+Certification and licensing examinations may need to be taken at an assigned location to enter the workforce in your chosen field.

 Some students also find that the online environment makes it more challenging to commit to assignments and stick with the coursework.
 You must determine whether you are the type of student who can work well independently before you attempt the online option.
 If you are a person that craves social interaction and requires the presence of an instructor to remain on task, you may find the classroom environment, or even a hybrid option, is better suited to your temperament.